 Charleston joins Savannah and Norfolk in the 50+ foot depth club.
 Shallower ports like Jacksonville and Wilmington may lose market share as carriers concentrate calls at fewer, deeper facilities.

-The project reinforces the East Coast’s growing importance as Panama Canal constraints push some Asia cargo to Suez routing.
+The project also reinforces the East Coast’s growing importance.
+Panama Canal constraints are pushing some Asia cargo to Suez routing, and that traffic needs deep East Coast ports.
+Probably should have led with that strategic angle, honestly.